 - Allow loaves to cool in pans for 15 minutes.
 Run a butter knife around the sides of each pan to loosen the loaf from the edge.
 Remove and allow to cool on a wire rack for about 1 hour.

 - In a small bowl, squeeze fresh orange juice from the same orange that was grated, about 1/4 cup.
 Remove any seeds and large pulp.
-Mix in confectioners sugar.
+Mix in powdered sugar.

 - Pour glaze into a small plastic sandwich bag and using scissors, cut one corner of the bag.
 Squeeze from the opposite side of the cut corner to push the glaze through and drizzle over cooled loaves.